-Models play a central role in science, and it could even be argued that the process of modelling is the core practice in science (Lehrer and Schauble 2015; Passmore, Gouvea, and Giere 2014).
-Models and processes of modelling are also important for science teaching because models and modelling can facilitate the learning of science concepts, the acquisition of scientific reasoning processes, and a strengthening awareness of how science works (Baek and Schwarz 2015; Gilbert and Justi 2016).
-Nevertheless, we have yet to see a qualified use of models and modelling activities that has had a widespread impact on classroom teaching (Khan 2011; Krell and Krüger 2016; Miller and Kastens 2018; Schwarz et al. 2009).
-Previous research has documented two types of challenge to the integration of models and modelling and use models and modelling as well as assess students' learning related to modelling (Crawford and Cullin 2004; Justi and Gilbert 2002a; Miller and Kastens 2018; Windschitl and Thompson 2006).
-Second, the trend towards modelling taking an increasingly prominent role in science education curricula is often embedded in a substantial shift towards competence-oriented curricula in many countries (Ananiadou and Claro 2009; Crujeiras and Jiménez-Aleixandre 2013)
+Models play a central role in science, and it could even be argued that the process of modelling is the core practice in science (Lehrer and Schauble 2015; Passmore et al. 2014).
+Models and processes of modelling are also important for science teaching because models and modelling can facilitate the learning of science concepts, develop the capacity to engage in scientific reasoning processes and inquiry, and strengthen awareness of how science works (Baek and Schwarz 2015; Gilbert and Justi 2016; Schwarz and White 2005).
+Nevertheless, we have yet to see a qualified use of models and modelling activities that have had a widespread impact on classroom teaching (Khan 2011; Krell and Krüger 2016; Miller and Kastens 2018; Schwarz et al. 2009).
+Previous research has documented at least two types of challenge to the integration of models and modelling into science teaching.
+First, it is difficult for both pre-service and in-service teachers to understand and use models and modelling as well as assess students' learning related to modelling (Crawford and Cullin 2004; Justi and Gilbert 2002a; Miller and Kastens 2018; Windschitl and Thompson 2006).
+Second, the trend towards modelling taking an increasingly prominent role in science education curricula is often embedded in a wider shift towards competence-oriented curricula (Ananiadou and Claro 2009; Crujeiras and Jiménez-Aleixandre 2013)-e.g. in Denmark, where modelling competence is now one of four crosscutting competence goals for all science subjects in Danish primary and lower secondary school (Ministry of Education 2014a).
+The challenge here is that modelling competence is described in so general terms in the curriculum (Nielsen2015) that teachers have almost no guidance as to how to make modelling competence operational for teaching and assessment-a challenge that seems to be a general trend in the shift towards a competence-oriented approach (Dolin, Nielsen, and Tidemand 2017; Nielsen, Tidemand, and Dolin 2018).